MyPureCloud/user-provisioning-scripts-js/docs/module3_Assigning_groups_and_roles.md

 }
 ```

 This function is really just a control function that carries out each in step in the post "create user" process.
 For this module we are going to look only at the `assignUsersToGroups()` and `assignUsersToRoles()` functions.
+The process of creating WebRTC phone will be done in the next module.

 # Assigning users to a group

 The `assignsUsersToGroups()` is sent an array of all users created by the create process.
 The `assignUsersToGroups()` function does two things.
 First, the code walks through all of the groups in your organization and then maps the users created earlier from the `createUser` process into the groups they belong to.
-Second, the `assignUsersToGroups()` then calls `groupsApiProxy.addUsersToAGroup()` function.
-This function uses the Genesys Cloud `Groups` API to assign the user to the group.
+Second, the `assignUsersToGroups()` then calls the `groupsApiProxy.addUsersToAGroup()` function.
+This function uses the Genesys Cloud `Groups` API to actually assign the user to the group.
 [1]

 ```javascript
 async function assignUsersToGroups(users) {